aaronspring/test_website/index.md

 ### Timings

 1) Which forecast starts/target periods (weeks 3-4 & 5-6) to require to be submitted?
-- It may make sense to take all Thursday starts in 2020 since there are available from all S2S models, including our ECMWF benchmark
+- 53 forecasts issued on Thursdays in 2020 (since there are available from all S2S models, including our ECMWF benchmark)
 - In that case, the first forecast is issued S=2 Jan 2020, for the week 3-4 target 16-29 Jan.

 Please find a list of the dates when forecasts are issued `forecast_reference_time` and corresponding start and end in `valid_time` for week 3-4 and week 5-6.